 Scheduling

 Our work plan consists of dividing the work into sections.
 We will assign a team member to a certain section in which they will focus on.
-All of our members are in the same set which makes it easier to organize and schedule group meetings.
+All our members are in the same set which makes it easier to organize and schedule group meetings.
 We have multiple communication channels such as Discord, Slack and breaks in between classes.
 This will help in making sure our members are meeting deadlines and communicating with other group members during the project.